What is Florence Italy known for?

 It is no secret that Florence is a fantastic tourist destination.
 It offers excellent food, beautiful monuments, museums, and a long and fascinating history.
 Plus, everything is in a relatively small walkable area.
 It is perfect for romantic escapades, solo travelers, and groups.

 The problem?
-Well, everyone knows this: almost everyone has a good reason for going to Florence, which attracts millions yearly.
-In 2019, there were about 16 million overnight stays in Florence, a city of less than 400,000 people where you can walk from north to south in about 20 minutes.
+Well, everyone knows this: almost everyone has a good reason to go to Florence, which attracts millions of visitors each year.
+In 2019, there were about 16 million overnight stays in Florence, a city of less than 400,000 people, where you can walk from north to south in about 20 minutes.

-Many people in a small place mean huge crowds, particularly in Summer.
-Though, we should note that Florence is crowded the whole year.
-When visiting Florence, we need to count on having to deal with crowds at all times.
+Many people in a small place mean huge crowds, particularly in the Summer.
+However, we should note that Florence is crowded the whole year.
+When visiting Florence, we need to expect crowds at all times.

 Bistecca alla Florentina

-Bistecca a la Florentina is possibly the most famous food from Florence.
+Bistecca alla fiorentina is possibly the most famous dish from Florence.
 It is thickly cut and a huge Tuscan T-bone steak.
 You won’t have any problems finding this delicacy, and it is on many restaurants’ menus – many of them claiming they have the best Bistecca in town.

-The origin of the name Bistecca alla Florentina is curious.
+The origin of the name Bistecca alla Fiorentina is curious.
 Legend says that Bistecca is a corruption of the words “beef steak.”
-During the Renaissance, a few English knights were waiting to be served and started to ask for beef steak loudly.
+During the Renaissance, a few English knights were waiting to be served and began loudly asking for beef steak.
 The Italians liked the name, and it stuck.
-So, bistecca alla Florentina simply means Florentine beefsteak.
+So, bistecca alla fiorentina simply means Florentine beefsteak.

 The Bistecca alla Florentina is a simple dish with few ingredients but a very detailed process.
 The meat typically comes from Chianina cattle (though several other breeds are used) and should be aged for at least two weeks in cold rooms and at room temperature when cooking.
-The cut should weigh at least 1kg and have a height of 5-6cm ( two-three fingers)
+The cut should weigh at least 1kg and have a height of 5-6cm (two to three fingers)

 Gelatos

 Very early records of frozen drinks or sweets are being consumed in China, Persia, and even Sicily.
-However, these were all much more similar to sorbets than ice creams.
-The turning point to creating ice cream came during the Renaissance when the simple mixture of ice with sweets became the pasty, creamy gelatos we love today.
+However, these were much more similar to sorbets than to ice cream.
+The turning point in creating ice cream came during the Renaissance, when the simple mixture of ice and sweets became the pasty, creamy gelatos we love today.

-This change happened in Florence when eggs, milk, and sugar were added to the ice creating dense and soft gelatos.
+This change occurred in Florence when eggs, milk, and sugar were added to the ice, creating dense, soft gelatos.
 Then all the other flavors were added.
 And, Italians being Italians, made an art out of it, elevating ice creams to their perfection.
-The new invention quickly spread through European courts, but only much later did it become readily available to the public.
+The new invention quickly spread through European courts, but it became readily available to the public only much later.

-So, when in Florence, having one gelato is almost mandatory.
-It’s also a historical and cultural experience, and if it wasn’t, it’s all good – Italian gelatos are absolutely delicious.
+So, besides being one of the best things to do in Florence, having a gelato is also a historical and cultural experience.
+Even if it weren’t, it would be all good—Italian gelatos are absolutely delicious.

 Pin for later